joergen7/devilfish-flotilla/setup.rst

 Out of the box, Dangerous Waters crashes on current Windows versions.

 `subsim.com <https://www.subsim.com/radioroom/showthread.php?t=223629>`_ provides a fix to this problem.
-The download link on this page contains a file ``d3d8.dll``.
+The download link on this page exposes the archive ``dangw_d3d8_0_02.rar``.
+Extract it using a decompression program like `7-Zip <https://www.7-zip.org/>`_.
+The archive contains a single file ``d3d8.dll``.
 Copy it to your game folder.

 Resolution
 ----------

-By default, Dangerous Waters is set to an 800x600 resolution although 1250x1024 is the highest possible resolution.
+By default, Dangerous Waters is set to an 800x600 resolution although 1280x1024 is the highest possible resolution.
 It is impossible to set the resolution in-game since the game crashes when you try.

 Edit the file ``dangerouswaters.ini`` located in the game folder.
 In the ``[Graphics]`` section on line 27 find the entry ``.ModeID`` which defaults to ``1`` by default.
 Set it to ``3``.